-Gradient descent
+■ Gradient descent

 Let's go back to the original global error function that we used above for standard linear least squares regression.
-There we found the minimum by setting the error to zero, and then solving for the weights.
+There we found the weights that gave the minimum total error by setting the gradient of the error function to zero, and then solving for the weights.